You’ve probably come to this blog with the next big mobile game in your head.

 There are a couple of other features as well, such as fully-supported 2D Spine animations, various shaders, Steam and Git integration, and real-time analytics on in-game activities.
 There are also stunning visual effects and 2D physics which help creators effectively bring their games to life.

 However, it’s important to note that while GameMaker Studio 2 is a robust game engine for 2D games and 3D game development with this tool can be quite inconvenient and difficult as the models, methods, and processes are tailored for 2D.

 Pricing: Limited version (no features) is free; the average cost for purchasing features range from $150 to $800.

 Popular GameMaker Studio games: Retro Highway, Undertale, Symmetry, Hyper Light Drifter

 Supported Platforms: iOS, Android, Windows Phone, PlayStation, Xbox, among others

 Language/s used: C# and other .NET languages

 MonoGame is an open-source implementation of the Microsoft XNA 4 Framework.
-It’s a highly-customisable tool that allows XNA developers on Xbox 360, Windows, and Windows Phone to deploy their games to the iOS, Android, and other platforms.
+It’s a highly-customisable tool that allows XNA developers on Xbox 360, Windows, and Windows Phone to deploy their games to iOS, Android, and other platforms.

-Because of its wide array of tools and high flexibility, many game developers prefer to use MonoGame to build powerful cross-platform games.
+Because of its wide array of tools and high flexibility, many developers prefer to use MonoGame to build powerful cross-platform games.

-While other game development tools use shaders that are written in different languages, MonoGame has simplified the process by its developing a single language for creating shaders: the MGFX.
+While other mobile game development tools use shaders that are written in different languages, MonoGame has simplified the process by its developing a single language for creating shaders: the MGFX.
 (In 3D graphics, a shader is a small program or a set of algorithms that direct how 3D surface properties of objects are rendered, and how light interacts with these objects.)